June 6 – July 3, 2019

 Paper Works: Elisabeth Jacobsen & Susan Skoorka

-Opening Reception: Thursday, October 18th from 6 to 8 PM
+Opening Reception: Thursday, June 6th from 6 – 8 PM

 Carter Burden Gallery presents three new exhibitions: Suspended States in the East Gallery featuring Nieves Saah and Jacqueline Shatz; Paper Works in the West gallery featuring Elisabeth Jacobsen and Susan Skoorka; and On the Wall featuring the installation SEAWALL by Beth Barry.
 The reception will be held June 6th, 2019 from 6 - 8 p.m.
 The exhibition runs from June 6 through July 3, 2019 at 548 West 28thStreet in New York City.
 The gallery hours are Tuesday - Friday, 11 a.m. - 5 p.m., Saturday 11 a.m. - 6 p.m.